notnotmelon/maraxsis/README.md

 ---

+### DISCLAIMER

+This mod is currently non-functional.
+I am just claiming the name!
+Please wait until the release of Space Age to play this mod.

+---

 ### Welcome to Maraxsis

 Let me introduce this pristine, submerged world.
 Far away from the sun, this planet paradoxically maintains a comfortable temperature through a runaway greenhouse effect.
 Preliminary surface scans show an average temperature of 101°F. It's not too hot and not too cold, the perfect Goldilocks zone for liquid water.
 Maybe even too perfect...